-MICHELIN® Truck Tires contain "Wear Bars" in the grooves of the tire tread which show up when only 2/32nds of an inch (1.6 mm) of tread is remaining.
+Michelin Truck Tires contain "Wear Bars" in the grooves of the tire tread which show up when only 2/32nds of an inch (1.6 mm) of tread is remaining.
 At this stage, tires must be replaced.
 Tires worn beyond this stage are dangerous.

-(Federal law requires the tires on front axles of a Bus, Truck or Truck Tractor to have at least 4/32nds of an inch of tread depth remaining.)
+Some jurisdictions may require the tires on the front axles of a bus, truck or truck tractor to have at least 4/32nds of an inch of tread depth remaining.